-Because occupations involving physical labor dominate the local economy, Kahlotus is generally considered to be a blue-collar town.
-40.68% of the Kahlotus workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Kahlotus is a blue-collar town, with 40.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kahlotus is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Kahlotus who work in law enforcement and fire fighting (10.17%), art, media, and design (10.17%), and teaching (10.17%).

 Of important note, Kahlotus is also a city of artists.
 Kahlotus has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Kahlotus’s character.